ericu/CellCulTuring/README.md

   Handling a ball more than 1 pixel across.
 It's tricky to make the left side of the ball know when the right side hits the paddle, for example.

+* How does that work?

+Anywhere the ball needs to bounce, there's a buffer region the same width as the ball with special marking and behavior.
 * What else would you like to add to this game?

   I'd wanted to make a slightly larger, rounder ball, but I ran out of bits.  the efficient ball sizes are 2^N - 1 pixels across, so going up from 3x3, you can go all the way up to 7x7 for the same cost as 4x4, but that cost is unfortunately rather high...something like 5 bits, and I've only got about 1 that's not *really* necessary right now.
 I can see an optimization that might make it possible, but I think I'm already hitting diminishing returns on my time in this project.